frederikhandberg0709/SEP3/README.md

 **Real-time notifications:** As a customer, I want to receive notifications about my bookmarked properties, so that I can stay updated on any changes to them.

-**Search in admin dashboard:** As an administrator, I want to be able to search for property listings, so that I can quickly find the specific property I’m looking for.
+**Search in admin dashboard:** As an administrator, I want to be able to search for property listings, so that I can quickly find the specific property I'm looking for.

 **Create property listing:** As an administrator, I want to be able to create new property listings, so that they can be added to the website.